zubairlalani/takehome-fa20/README.md

 This project will be broken down into multiple parts.
 After you finish this project, you must submit it by following the instructions below.

-*This exercise is due before this Sunday, January 27th at 11:59PM (CHANGE).
+*This exercise is due before this Sunday, September 13th at 11:59PM.
 If you have spent over 5 hours total, submit what you have!*

-For any questions, feel free to email angad@hack4impact.org (CHANGE).
+For any questions, feel free to email josborn3@illinois.edu, alaha2@illinois.edu, or anniegw2@illinois.edu.

 ## Setup